I

 Autism Support with Unique Community Services

 Unique Community Services offers person-centred support for autistic people in the comfort of their own homes.
-We embrace a compassionate approach that focuses on respecting people’s unique needs and strengths.
+We embrace a compassionate approach that respects people’s unique needs and strengths.
 By working with families, caregivers and autistic people, we develop a comprehensive care plan that addresses the unique challenges people face and effectively improves quality of life.

 Our highly trained support workers and in-house therapy team are committed to providing tailored and humanised care.

-To learn more about how we can support you, please get in touch with us today or visit one of our offices in Bristol, Manchester or Leeds.
+To learn more about how we can support you, please get in touch with us today or visit one of our offices in Manchester and Leeds.

 Print the arcicle